Dacia Dokker

-The Dacia Dokker is a panel van and leisure activity vehicle (LAV) built at the Renault factory in Tangier, Morocco.
-It was officially launched at the 2012 Casablanca Auto Show, and initially went on sale in Morocco in June 2012.
-It has been available in Romania since September 2012, and is marketed in Europe, North Africa, Turkey, Israel and French overseas territories.
+The Dacia Dokker is a panel van and leisure activity vehicle (LAV) produced by Dacia at the Renault plant in Tangier, Morocco.
+The model was unveiled at the 2012 Casablanca Auto Show and was first introduced to the Moroccan market in June 2012.
+Sales in Romania began in September 2012, after which it was marketed across Europe, North Africa, Turkey, Israel and the French overseas territories.